kwoxer/Arda-Maps/README.md

 ![Third Age](http://arda-maps.org/pics/welcome/thirdage.png)

 To see the satellite view of the specific Age, simply click the *Earth* image on the bottom.

+Location links for any map
+---
+Next to exploring the map you can as well create direct links for a map like this one: http://arda-maps.org/ages/third/#MinasTirith

+For this simply click on a location on any of the three maps.
+This will create a new URL in your browsers adress bar.
+Just pick it and send it to your friends.
+So easy :)

 Family Tree
 ---